Lab 2: Below C Level

 3. Testing (20 min)

-An effective developer knows that testing goes hand-in-hand with writing code.
+An effective developer knows testing goes hand-in-hand with writing code.
 The better your tests and more timely your efforts, the sooner you will find your bugs and the easier your debugging will be.
 To help you grow this important skill, assignments will include a required testing component along with our guidance on testing structure and strategies.

 The standard C library offers an assert macro for use as a simple diagnostic.
 In CS106B, you constructed test cases using SimpleTest STUDENT_TEST and EXPECT.
 The C assert serves a similar purpose, although much less sophisticated.
 In your terminal, use the command man assert to learn about the standard library version.
 The assert macro is invoked on an expression that is expected to evaluate to true.
 If the expression evaluates to be true, the assertion succeeds and the program continues on.
 If the expression is false, the assertion fails which cause the program to print an error message and exit.